 and has in His own time revealed His message in the proclamation that I was entrusted with by the command of God our Savior:Titus 1:3(HCSB)

 The book of Titus gives brief but thorough guidance on living a consecrated and virtuous Christian life that is holy to the Lord and displays grace and love to others.
-Titus is the man who was entrusted to teach, correct, and give guidance to the Christians in Crete - but Paul was the person who was entrusted by the Lord to reveal the truth of the gospel of grace to Titus - and to many in the early Gentile church.
+Titus was the man who was entrusted to teach, correct, and give guidance to the Christians in Crete, but Paul was the person who was entrusted by the Lord to reveal the truth of the gospel of grace to Titus, and to many in the early Gentile church.

-Paul addressed Titus as his, "true child in a common faith," and wanted to ensure that this young pastor stood firm on the Word of truth and that he presented a good testimony of God's grace in his own life, while encouraging others to live righteously as well.
+Paul addressed Titus as: "My true son in our common faith."
+Paul wanted to ensure that this young pastor stood firm on the Word of truth, and that he presented a good testimony of God's grace in his own life, while encouraging others to live righteously as well.

-It is in the midst of his introductory salutations, but before he wrote his customary greeting of, "Grace and peace, from God the Father and Christ Jesus our Saviour," (in verse 4), that Paul seems unable to refrain from declaring, once again, the truth of the beautiful gospel of grace and the hope of eternal life which is given to all who trust in Jesus' name.
+It is in the midst of his introductory salutations, but before he wrote his customary greeting: "Grace and peace, from God the Father and Christ Jesus our Saviour," that Paul seems unable to refrain from declaring, once again, the truth of the beautiful gospel of grace and the hope of eternal life which is given to all who trust in Jesus' name.

 God promised long ago that by faith in Christ we would be declared righteous by God.
-Scripture told of His coming - giving man hope of eternal life.
-And Paul could hardly conceal his praise and thanksgiving that in God's own time and God's own way, the Son of God was revealed; the message of redemption was proclaimed - and Paul was entrusted to preach the precious gospel of grace, as commanded by Christ - our God our Saviour.
+Scripture told of His coming, giving man hope of eternal life.
+And Paul could hardly conceal his praise and thanksgiving that in God's own time and God's own way, the Son of God was revealed, the message of redemption was proclaimed, and Paul was entrusted to preach the precious gospel of grace, as commanded by Christ.

-There is no greater hope and assurance that God's Word is true - for God cannot lie.
-And there is nothing more important than to live our lives in a way that honours the Lord and displays grace and love to others - and the little book of Titus gives much guidance to pastors and people alike on the godly qualities and characteristics that should be manifest in the lives of all God's people.
+There is no greater hope and assurance that God's Word is true, for God cannot lie.
+And there is nothing more important than to live our lives in a way that honours the Lord and displays grace and love to others.
+The little book of Titus gives much guidance to pastors and people alike on the godly qualities and characteristics that should be manifest in the lives of all God's people.